Ramadan Volunteering Program in Morocco

 Affordable Arabic & French Language Lessons

 Our local team in Morocco offer Arabic and French lessons to volunteers, which can be organized and paid for in advance through IVHQ.
-Lessons are tailored to each volunteer’s current level of Arabic or French.
+Lessons are tailored to each volunteer’s current level of Arabic or French and will be for 2 hours per day Monday through Friday.
 Past volunteers feel that taking these lessons can help you immensely with your day to day volunteer work and communicating with local people.

 Please make a note in your application or contact your IVHQ Program Manager after you have registered for the program if you would like to add language lessons to your Morocco volunteer experience.